-Take pain medication and muscle relaxants as prescribed.
+Take pain medication as prescribed.
 Do not drink alcohol with these medications.

 Continue Aspirin 81mg every day for a total of 4 weeks.

 Take a suggested stool softener/laxative until bowels begin to function normally after surgery.
 A combination of anesthesia, muscle relaxants and pain medications usually make these necessary for a few days.